Long Branch: City of Beach Clubs

 Takanassee Beach Club aerial image, 1960s.
 During peak seasons, club members enjoyed 600-feet of beachfront, spread over 5 acres of property, set among several historic buildings.
 Pretty choice stuff.

 Takanassee Beach Club, 1965.
-The Peters family first acquired the property in 1924 and by June 1932 the club was operating.
+The Peters family first acquired the property in 1924 and by June 1932 the beach club was operating.
 Rhoda “Ginny” Peters and her husband James ran things for decades.

 US Life-Saving Service station #5 at Takanassee Beach, 1908.
 Called surfmen, this incredibly brave group operated here until 1915 under the oath: “You have to go out; you don’t have to come back.”
 Opened in 1880, the building later housed parts of the beach club.